excid3/rails/guides/source/getting_started.md

 Routes
 ------

-A route in Rails is the part of the URL we want to use for "routing" our request to the correct code for processing.
+In Rails, a route is the part of the URL that determines how an incoming HTTP request is directed to the appropriate controller and action for processing.
 First, let's do a quick refresher of URLs and HTTP Request methods.

 ### Parts of a URL

-A URL is made of several parts.
-Let's look at an example:
+Let's examine the different parts of a URL:

 ```
 http://example.org/products?sale=true&sort=asc